Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 This feature allows writing more generic U-SQL table-valued functions and procedures, where only part of the schema of a table parameter needs to be present.

+#### Native Python UDO Support (Private Preview)

+Based on the feedback on our Python extension, we have added a native Python UDO model to U-SQL that allows you to write your own custom extractors, outputters, processors, reducers in Python.
+This capability is now available in private preview and will be extended over time to include also appliers and combiners!

-Please [contact us](mailto:usql@microsoft.com) if you want to try it out and provide us with your feedback.
+Please [contact us](mailto:usql@microsoft.com) if you want to try it out any of the private preview features and provide us with your feedback.

 ## New U-SQL capabilities